 2. Project Planning

-A good distributor works with the contractor to plan and schedule deliveries that work for both parties.
+A good distributor develops a material management strategy with the contractor to plan and schedule deliveries that work for both parties.
 They break the project material into manageable releases according to a schedule so the onsite crew doesn’t have to stop working to build a list.
 This paves the way for more productivity all the way to quitting time.

 3. Stage and Storage